Lessons From Canadian Indigenous History: How to Avoid Getting Lost

 A map drawn by British map maker Aaron Arrowsmith, c.1802.
 Arrowsmith emphasized accuracy, major rivers (important for travel during the fur trade) and the location of certain Indigenous groups (also important for the fur trade).
 Geographical features still largely dictated what was placed on his maps.

-If you compare these maps to one another they support Dr. Binnema’s point – the incorporation of places and their names lies not only in changing transportation technologies and settlement, but also in the eye of the beholder, or map maker.
+If you compare these maps to one another, they support Dr. Binnema’s point – the incorporation of places and their names lies not only in changing transportation technologies and settlement, but also in the eye of the beholder, or map maker.

 The Kioocus Map